 We are CSIRO’s hub for our national and international Earth observation (EO) activities.
-Part of CSIRO Astronomy and Space Science Business Unit, the Centre supports CSIRO in applications research for EO data, brokers access to EO data from new sensors and facilitates underpinning EO activities by over 80 scientists across CSIRO’s Business Units, including:
+Part of CSIRO’s Space and Astronomy Business Unit, the Centre supports CSIRO in applications research for EO data, brokers access to EO data from new sensors and facilitates underpinning EO activities by over 80 scientists across CSIRO’s Business Units, including:

 - Agriculture & Food

 - Mineral Resources

 The Centre actively engages with International partners, Australian businesses, government agencies and research organisations.
 We are a member of the inter-agency Committee on Earth Observation Satellites (CEOS) and an Australian delegation member to the intergovernmental Group on Earth Observation (GEO).
 The CCEO worked closely with Australian government partners to host the 2019 GEO Ministerial Summit.
 Please explore the GEO Report on Impact 2016-2019.